jennymclaughlin/ShelterConcourse/content/post/lab-6.md

 ***

-## Part 1: Configure Concourse.CI Server in AWS
+## Part 1: Configure Concourse.CI Server in Google

 ### Step 1
-##### Download Fly and Target Concourse CI Server in AWS
+##### Download Fly and Target Concourse CI Server in Google

-The Concourse Server in AWS is already configured from an existing AMI for this workshop.
+The Concourse Server in Google is already configured from an existing Concourse installation for this workshop.

-   Open a browser window and launch ***https://ci.rick-ross.com/***
+   Open a browser window and launch ***https://ci.google.pcf.cloud/***

    The userid/password for this server is
    ```
-      userid: pivotal
+      userid: student-XX
       password: <distributed in the workshop>
    ```